 I came across Erika’s work thanks to the following LinkedIn post she shared, which seemed to resonate with many business owners.

-To date, her blog post “How Do You Communicate You Have Capacity Without Sounding Desperate?” remains one of her most popular—and it was written back in 2016.
+To date, her blog post “How Do You Communicate You Have Capacity Without Sounding Desperate?” remains one of her most popular — and she wrote it back in 2016.

-So how did she create website content that lasts?
-Well, when she wrote that post, it was originally because she herself had that problem: She was looking for new clients.
+So how did she create this website content that lasts?
+Well, when she wrote that post, it was because she had a problem finding new clients.

 Free Website Design Inspiration Guide